anujtewari17/iaqualink-spa-control/README.md

 If `ICS_FEED_URL` is provided, the backend will fetch your Airbnb calendar and generate a unique 8‑digit code for each reservation using the start and end dates (e.g. `06250628`).
 These codes are used to build one‑time guest links in the form `FRONTEND_URL/?key=CODE`.
-Links remain valid only during the stay and expire automatically after the end date.
+Links activate about an hour before the 4 PM check‑in (around 3 PM on arrival day) and expire roughly two hours after the 11 AM checkout (around 1 PM on departure day).

 The admin key set in `ACCESS_KEY` lets your property manager access `/api/keys` to view all current and upcoming links.
 Visit `/admin` with this key